 We know there is a lot to juggle when it comes to parenting and finances.
 As a start, we came up with 4 quick tips we think every parent should know.

 1. Lead by example

-Kids are always watching and learning from you, so make sure you're being a good money role model in the day-to-day experiences—like by minding your spending, following a budget, prioritizing saving, and being cautious with debt.
+Kids are always watching and learning from you, so make sure you're being a good money role model in the day-to-day experiences—like by minding your spending, prioritizing saving, and being cautious with over-reliance on debt, such as credit cards.
 Simple lessons like teaching your kids the difference between spending on wants and needs can go a long way.
-Really, anything that involves money can be used as a learning tool to teach financial literacy for kids.
+Maybe you can even involve your kids in the family’s budgeting so they get a sense for what expenses add up to, how to prioritize, the difference between needs and wants.
+Anything that involves money can be used as a learning tool to teach financial literacy for kids.

 For 6 tips on how to be a good money role model, read more Viewpoints at Fidelity.com: Be a great money role model.